siriuz42/treeboostVCM/README.md

 + accuracy.R : Code for evaluating the predictive accuracy of the method on several UCI datasets.

++ DMKD_sims.zip : All code and data for reproducing DMKD simulation results.

 ## How to train Tree Boosted VCM

 1. Load `lgd.R`.